jpetso/versioncontrol_project/README.txt

 SHORT DESCRIPTION
 -----------------
-This module provides integration of Drupal nodes ("project nodes") with repositories that have been set up with Version Control API, most prominently featuring commit access control based on project maintainership.
+This module makes it possible for users with a VCS account to associate Drupal nodes ("project nodes") with repository locations and appoint co-maintainers for these projects, which enables commit access control based on project maintainership.

 Version Control / Project Node Integration depends on the Version Control API module.